 How are students selected to receive a scholarship?

 Scholarship applications will be reviewed by a selection committee appointed by the Mutual Insurance Foundation Board of Directors.
 The committee will review all student application information, including eligibility, essays, transcripts, letters of recommendation, and other materials provided as part of the application process.
-Recommendations for scholarship recipients will be made by the selection committee to the Mutual Insurance Foundation board.
-The application process opens to students on January 29, 2021, and all applications must be submitted by 11:59 p.m.
+Recommendations for scholarship recipients will be made by the selection committee to the Mutual Insurance Foundation Board.
+The application process opens to students on January 29, 2022, and all applications must be submitted by 11:59 p.m.
 EDT on March 31, 2022.
-Selection committee review will commence and decisions will be made by the end of May, with award recipients notified by mail by June 2021.
+Selection committee review will commence and decisions will be made by the end of May, with award recipients notified by mail by June 2022.

 My company already has an existing relationship with a college/university in our area.
 How do I know if my school is included among the Foundation’s list of schools?

 The NMIF works to ensure all colleges and universities offering an insurance/risk management degree are in our database.
 Please feel free to reach out to us to learn if a specific college/university is on our list.
 If your company has a relationship with a school that does not offer such a degree, please let Foundation staff know.
 Many insurance professionals have come to the industry with degrees in business, communication, informational technology, etc., and we will endeavor to add schools that may be working with contributing companies to provide the industry with talent through these other disciplines.

 Will 100 percent of my contribution go to selected student(s)?

 Yes, 100 percent of all contributions made directly to the scholarship fund will go toward funding the scholarships awarded.
 Administration costs for the scholarship program are raised or provided through other means.